|Date of Birth||29 November 1964, Kansas City, Missouri, USA|

 Other notable off-stage achievements include the 2007 BET Humanitarian Award for the cause of the people of Darfur and Rwanda, and sharing the Summit Peace Award by the Nobel Peace Prize Laureates in Rome with George Clooney for their work in Darfur.

-- IMDb Mini Biography By: Matt Dicker
+- IMDb Mini Biography By: Anonymous and Matt Dicker

 Trade Mark (1)